My Adventures in Germany,

 YIKES!
 I hope my rental car makes it through alive....I stopped at the guard house where you buy a ticket for 14DM ($9).

-The only requirements to run on the track were displayed on a sign in German and English that said "All passengers including those in the rear must wear a seat belt".
+The only requirements to run on the track that I remember were displayed on a sign in German and English that said something like, "All passengers including those in the rear must wear a seat belt, mufflers are required".

 This is incredible!!
 NO helmet required, no waiver to sign, hell they don't even check to see if you have a drivers license!